Welding: History

 Improvements to welding processes opened up new possibilities for construction.
 Previously, large metal structures had been made from metals joined mechanically with rivets, along with bolts, screws, and belts.
 These connected but unfused metal structures had inherent weaknesses.
 The steamboat Sultana killed over a thousand passengers when its riveted boiler failed under pressure.
-The "unsinkable" Titanic sank due in part to failures in its riveted hull.
+Titanic sank due in part to failures in its riveted hull.
 In 1930, the first all-welded merchant vessel, M/S Carolinian, was launched.
+Time Magazine reported that using welds rather than rivets throughout the entire ship allowed a smaller team of nine workmen to construct the vessel in a fraction of the time, saving 75% of the cost and 77000 lb of steel rivets.
 The strength of welded steel also allowed for the creation of entirely new types of ships, notably the liquefied natural gas (LNG) tanker.
-The ASME Boiler and Pressure Vessel Code, created in response to deadly boiler failures was used to develop the spherical tanks that contain LNG during transport.
+The ASME Boiler and Pressure Vessel Code, created in response to deadly boiler failures, was used to develop the spherical tanks that contain LNG during transport.
 Also noteworthy is the first welded road bridge in the world, the Maurzyce Bridge in Poland (1928).
 Early skyscrapers and steel truss bridges were built from riveted steel beams.
-Welding allows for stronger and lighter structures and greater range of shapes.
-The Sydney Opera House's icon shape is built on a stud-welded steel frame.
+Welding allows for stronger and lighter structures and greater range of shapes, like the floating Beinecke Rare Book and Manuscript Library which draws structural integrity from its walls designed after the modernist rectangular trusses in a steel Vierendeel bridge.
+The Sydney Opera House's iconic shape is built on a stud-welded steel frame.
+The conjoined towers of the CCTV Headquarters looping skyscraper are welded to a skeleton of four-inch-thick plate steel sunk hundreds of feet underground into reinforced concrete.